 - The use of composite wheels (two or three-piece) is permitted if they are manufactured and marked in accordance with the standards described above and fitted to vehicles manufactured on or after 1 July 1985.

 - Modifications to disc brake calipers, hubs and suspension and steering components to enable the fitting of replacement wheels are not allowed without a certificate from light vehicle engineering signatory.

 The fitting of aftermarket wheels to your vehicle may result in the vehicle's wheel track being altered.
 If the wheels you fit have a different offset, compared with the original wheels, then the wheel track will change.

 The wheel track is the distance measured across an axle from the centre line of the tyre tread to the centre line of the other tyre on the opposite tyre tread.

-The Passenger Car Track List for 1970 and later vehicles specify the maximum allowable wheel track for light passenger vehicles.
+Passenger vehicle (cars and 4WDs ) wheel track list for 1970 and later vehicles specifies the maximum allowable wheel track for light passenger vehicles.

 The wheel track of passenger cars (or derivatives) can be increased by up to 26mm beyond the maximum wheel track measurement specified for that make and model by the vehicle manufacturer.